telefonicaid/fiware-cosmos/cosmos-hive-auth-provider/README.md

 [Top](#top)

 ##<a name="section5"></a>Usage
-The comsos-hive-auth-provider library is used when a HiveServer2 client connects and pass a user and a OAuth2 token.
+The cosmos-hive-auth-provider library is used when a HiveServer2 client connects and pass a user and a OAuth2 token.
 For instance, let's assume we are using any of Hive clients given with [Cygnus](https://github.com/telefonicaid/fiware-cygnus/tree/master/resources/hiveclients) tool:

 ```
 $ pwd